How To Make DIY Lip Balm At Home – 7 Tried & Tested Recipes

 If you do decide to go for a lip balm tube, don’t forget that it’s best to hold back some mixture in order to top up.
 When our balms solidify in their tubes, large holes and sinking appearing at the top is very common.
 By topping them with a little more mixture, you’ll not have to worry about this.

-Providing you’re using a good quality antioxidant like vitamin e, and you don’t expose your diy lip balms to a significant amount of water they should be good for at least 12 months
+Providing you’re using a good quality antioxidant like vitamin e, and you don’t expose your DIY lip balms to a significant amount of water they should be good for at least 12 months

-6 More DIY Lip Balm Recipes
+6 More Homemade Lip Balms

 I’m loving this beeswax lip balm recipe, and it’s come at such a good time with the weather getting colder by the day.
 My lips feel great, and so will yours!